“Two Kings In A Caddie”

 Sonny clapped his hands on his knees and said, “Now, back to my band for a minute.
 It’s made up of the best musicians that ever lived.
-Your old buddies Carl Perkins and Johnny Cash just recently joined up, and I’ve got Jimi Hendrix and George Harrison on guitars, Gene Krupa on drums, and I’m looking forward to Ringo joining up pretty soon.
-There’s Count Basie and Mozart on keyboards, Roy Orbison, Bobby Darin, Buddy Holly and Frank Sinatra on vocals.
+Your old buddies Carl Perkins and Johnny Cash just recently joined up, and I’ve got Jimi Hendrix and George Harrison on guitars, Gene Kruppa and Keith Moon on drums, and I’m looking forward to Ringo joining up pretty soon.
+There’s Count Basie and Mozart on keyboards, Roy Orbison, Bobby Darin, Buddy Holly, and Old Blue Eyes on vocals.
 Man, that Orbison can hit those high notes…really ticks Sinatra off.
-Frank still has a bad attitude about everything, always wanting to get the Rat Pack up and running again.
+Frank has a bad attitude about everything, always wanting to get the Rat Pack up and running again.
 Dads always sending him “down below” for a few days, just to keep him in line.”

 Elvis was struggling to comprehend what he was hearing, he knew all those dudes when they were alive, and Bobby Darin was a running buddy back in the day.

-Sonny on a bit of a roll continued “Myself, I play a little bass sometimes, if Noel Redding is busy greeting the British arrivals down at the gate.
+Sonny on a bit of a roll continued, “Myself, I play a little bass sometimes, if Noel Redding is busy greeting the British arrivals down at the gate.
 John Lennon still claims it wasn’t Yoko that broke up the band, he swears it was McCartney’s doings, and old Ed Sullivan already has a Beatles reunion show planned, just waiting for the other two to show up.
 I told him it wouldn’t be too much longer, but it wasn’t a deal if he had that stupid little mouse puppet Popo Gigio on the bill.
-I just wanted to squeeze him until his little eyes popped out.”
+I just wanted to squeeze him until his little eyes popped out.
+Puppets make me uncomfortable.”

-Elvis stared at the road ahead, sweating like a lawn sprinkler.
-His mouth was dry as cotton, and he couldn’t catch a good breath.
+Elvis, staring at the road ahead was sweating like a lawn sprinkler.
+His mouth, dry as cotton, and he couldn’t catch a good breath.
 This was too much for him to digest at one time.
-Here he was, giving a ride to the Son of God.
+Here he is, giving a ride to the Son of God.
 “Is this the way it’s suppose to be” he thought, “Aren’t you suppose to see a white light and your loved ones coming to meet you?”
 Not the Lord telling you he plays in a rock band full of dead musicians and hates mouse puppets.
 Maybe he was having an LSD flashback.

-Sonny turned to Elvis and said, “No Elvis, you’re not having a flashback, and you don’t always see a light…and yes I can read your thoughts.
+Sonny turned to Elvis and said, “No, Elvis, you’re not having a flashback, and you don’t always see the light…and yes, I can read your thoughts.
 Really, this is pretty much the way it happens.
-I make special provisions for people as needed, and you my boy, are a special provision type of fellow, so enjoy the evening.
-I’m not saying it’s your time to come home to ‘my place,’ but who knows.
-Take the next right up here, you’re going to like where we are going.”
+I make special provisions for people as needed, and you are a special provision type of fellow, so enjoy the evening.
+I’m not saying it’s your time to come home to “my place,” but who knows.
+Take the next right up here; you’re going to like where we are going.”

-Sonny replied, “This is the famous Elvis Presley darling, but he’s not here officially yet, he’s just visiting for a spell, put one of those silver wrist bands on him please.”
+Sonny replied, “This is the famous Elvis Presley darling, but he’s not here officially yet, he’s just visiting for a spell, slap one of those silver wrist bands on him please.”

 Elvis interrupted, “Excuse me sir, what’s the silver band mean?”